All Episodes

 At 1% growth, renewable sources of energy can meet some of our domestic demand.

-But at three or four percent growth, which I expect, we need all forms of available American energy, or our country.
+But at 3 or 4% growth, which I expect, we need all forms of available American energy, or our country will be at grave risk of brownouts and blackouts.

 Our businesses will come to a halt in many cases, and the American family will suffer the consequences in the form of lost jobs and a very diminished quality of life.

-This much Celsius reduction in global temperature by the year 2001.
+This much Celsius reduction in global temperature by the year 2100.

-tiny, tiny amount.
+Tiny, tiny amount.

-In fact, 14 days of carbon emissions from China alone would wipe out the gains from America and this is an incredible statistic would totally wipe out the gains from America's expected reductions in the year 2030.
+In fact, 14 days of carbon emissions from China alone would wipe out the gains from America, and this is incredible statistic.

 We do have some reaction.

-A Clinton megadonor says leaving the Paris Accord would be an act of war.
+A Clinton mega donor says leaving the Paris Accord would be an act of war.

-It was a media it.
+There was some media it.

 Tom Steiner is his name.

-I'm sorry, Tom Steyr is his name.
+I'm sorry, Tom Steyer is his name.

 President talking about economic growth, the dangers of terrorism.